You are currently in

 Here's the thing...

-You know in your heart of hearts that you deserve
+You know in your heart of hearts that you're ready

-There’s just this little bug in your brain that sometimes pokes you and says something like “what if you're not actually qualified/good enough for these jobs?.”
+There’s just this little bug in your brain that sometimes pokes you and says something like “what if you're not ready for this?”

 At the end of the day, you’re here because you know that "impostor syndrome" is often your mind playing tricks on you.